Himalayan Yoga Academy

 Meaning

 The Hatha Pradipika is a medieval scripture written in 1350 around.
 The Nath Yogi Swatmarama is the author.
 The meaning of the title is interesting to consider if one wishes to begin to understand the book’s content.
-Pradeepika means “light” or “to illuminate”, ‘Ha’ means “sun” or Pingala, ‘tha’ means “moon” or Ida and yoga or yug means to “join” or to Yoke.
-So the title suggests: light on how to join the sun and the moon, or another way we could say this would be: Generally we say Hatha Pradipika or Hatha Yoga Pradipika, both is correct but literally it is called Hatha Pradipika which is the main text of Hatha Yoga.
+Pradeepika means “light” or “to illuminate”.
+‘Ha’ means “sun” or Pingala.
+‘Tha’ means “moon” or Ida, and yoga or yug means to “join” or to Yoke.
+So the title suggests: light on how to join the sun and the moon.
+Another way we could say this would be: Generally we say Hatha Pradipika or Hatha Yoga Pradipika, both are but it is called Hatha Pradipika which is the main text of Hatha Yoga.

 Introduction